asymmetryfinance/afCVX/docs/operating-manual.md

 This document outlines how the protocol should be interacted with and maintained.
 It is divided into three main sections based on the following roles:

-- **_admin_** is the highest privileged role responsible for setting the protocol parameters;
+- **_owner_** is the highest privileged role responsible for setting the protocol parameters and emergency shutdown;
 - **_operator_** is a privileged role responsible for protocol management tasks, such as harvesting rewards and depositing into strategies;
 - **_user_** defines any permissionless actions accessible by anyone.

-## Admin
+## Owner

 > [!CAUTION]
 > In case of an on-going exploit or other emergency invoke the `AfCvx::emergencyShutdown()` method,
 > this will pause all deposit/withdrawal functions as well as disable the `CLeverCvxStrategy`.
-Note that
-> this method may consume quite a bit of gas.
+> When the contracts are paused only the owner can perform the protocol management tasks.

 ### Configuring Roles